HomerReid/meep_adjoint/docs/Tutorial/index.rst

 keep track of all data and state needed to track the progress of a computational session.

-The :class:`OptimizationProblem<OptimizationProblem>` constructor takes a large number of required and optional input arguments, you will find the full documentation for these in the :ref:`API reference <OptimizationProblem>`,
+The :class:`OptimizationProblem<OptimizationProblem>` constructor accepts a large number of required and optional input arguments, you will find the full documentation for these in the :ref:`API reference <OptimizationProblem>`,